Skip to main content

 Clinical Governance

-• Doctor-led assessment determines whether neck lines are driven by skin quality, laxity, muscle banding or a combination — each requiring a different approach
+• Clinical assessment determines whether neck lines are driven by skin quality, laxity, muscle banding or a combination — each requiring a different approach

 • We offer multiple treatment modalities for the neck, allowing individualised plans rather than a single-treatment approach